ollama-lab/ollama-lab/README.md

 # Ollama Lab 😮🦙⚗️

+> Ollama Lab is currently under Alpha phase.
+The features are incomplete.

 > Not to be confused with [Cyanosite/OllamaLab](https://github.com/Cyanosite/OllamaLab)

 Yet another [Ollama](https://github.com/ollama/ollama) GUI but based on [Svelte](https://svelte.dev/) and [Tauri](https://tauri.app).